 Signs of spoilage in cooked chicken are a little more obvious and include any general color changes, especially greenish or gray tones, chicken fat that appears yellowed, an unpleasant smell (sour or rotten-egg scent), sticky or slimy texture, or any chicken past its expiration date.

 If your chicken has any of these signs or just seems a little off, don’t risk it.

 How to Store Chicken

 Another important factor to understand is how you should store your chicken whether it is raw or cooked.
-For both options, it is best to store them in an airtight container to avoid air getting to them and causing bacteria to grow.
+For both options, it is best to store them in an airtight container.

 Many experts recommend once you have allowed the cooked chicken to cool down, that you either wrap the food carefully in plastic or aluminum foil.
 The best suggestion, however, is to place it in an airtight container to avoid any contamination.